 If the superior considers that there is no conflict, or that although a conflict does exist, it entails no prejudice for the Company in the case at issue, s/he will be entitled to authorize the Recipient not to refrain from the activity in question.
 Vice-versa, in all other cases, such activity will have to be performed in an alternative manner, and, however, so as to remove the existing conflict of interest.

-In addition, the Company undertakes not to carry out projects and/or products that may result in breaches of intellectual property rights of third parties.
+The Company undertakes not to develop projects and/or products that may be in breach of intellectual property rights of third parties.

 - Computer security

 With specific regard to the problems related to risk of IT incidents, the Company is aware of the constant changes in technologies, and it has set as its objective the adoption of an effective computer security policy.
 In particular, such security is pursued by means of: